 - Difficulty understanding the English language or unfamiliarity with American teaching methods or reading requirements: this exception is generally only allowed during the first semester in an academic program in the U.S. To qualify, your academic advisor must recommend a reduced course load before you can drop below full time enrollment.
 Students can only be approved for 1 semester of reduced course load for academic reasons per degree level.

-- Improper course level placement: for this exception, an Academic advisor must confirm that the course level is an improper placement for the student.
+- Improper course level placement: for this exception, an Academic advisor must confirm that the course level is an improper placement for the student, or other ISSO approved academic difficulty reasons that does not fit #2 above.
+ISSO advisors are available to consult with academic advisors regarding RCL reasons as specific questions arise.

 - Student will graduate at the end of this semester and needs less than the full-time credit load to complete coursework: an Academic advisor must confirm this request.
 Students enrolled in GRAD 7999/9999 must also apply for this type of Reduced Course Load.